maciejmiklas/led-display/README.md

   ss = createSS();

-  // Test display consist of 8x3 LED Kits (3 rows, each one 8 LED Kits) disp = new Display(8, 3, ss);
+  // Test display consist of 8x3 LED Modules (3 rows, each one 8 Modules) disp = new Display(8, 3, ss);
   disp->setup();
 }